fpagliughi/sockpp/README.md

 All code in the library lives within the `sockpp` C++ namespace.

 **The 'master' branch is starting the move toward the v2.0 API, and is particularly unstable at the moment.
-You're advised to download the latest release for general use.**
+You're advised to download the latest release for production use.**

 ## Latest News

-Version 1.0 is released!

-As breaking changes were starting to accumulate in the current development branch, the decision was made to release the API that has been fairly stable for the last few years as 1.0.
-This is from the latest v0.8.x line.
-That will make things going forward less confusing and allow us to maintain the v1.x branch.

-Version 2.0 development is underway.
+Version 2.0 development is underway in this branch.

+It moves the library to C++17, taking advantage of features first available in this version of the C++ language.

 The idea of having "stateless" I/O operations introduced in [PR #17](https://github.com/fpagliughi/sockpp/pull/17), (which was never fully merged) is coming in the 2.0 API with a `result<T>` class.
-It will be generic over the "success" return type with errors being represented by a `std::error_code`.
+It's generic over the "success" return type with errors being represented by a `std::error_code`.
 This should help to significantly reduce platform issues for tracking and reporting errors.

 Using a uniform result type removes the need for exceptions in most functions, except maybe constructors.
-In those cases where the function might throw, a comparable `noexcept` function will also be provided which can set an error code parameter instead of throwing.
+In those cases where the function might throw, a comparable `noexcept` function is also provided which sets an error code parameter instead of throwing.
 So the library can be used without any exceptions if so desired by the application.

 All functions that might fail due to a system error will return a result.
 That will eliminate the need for the "last error", and thus the cached last error variable in the `socket` class will disappear.
 The socket classes will then only wrap the socket handle, making them safer to share across threads in the same way a handle can be shared - typically with one thread for reading and another for writing.

 Some work has also begun to incorporate Secure Sockets into a 2.x release of the library using either OpenSSL or MbedTLS libraries, or (likely), a build-time choice for one or the other.
 [PR #17](https://github.com/fpagliughi/sockpp/pull/17), which has been sitting dormant for a few years is being merged and updated, along with new work to do something comparable with OpenSSL.
 You will be able to chose one secure library or the other when building `sockpp`.

 The 2.0 version will also move up to C++17 and CMake v3.12 or later.

+Version 1.0 is released!

+As breaking changes were starting to accumulate in the current development branch, the decision was made to release the API that has been fairly stable for the last few years as 1.0.
+This is from the latest v0.8.x line.
+That will make things going forward less confusing and allow us to maintain the v1.x branch.

 ### Get Updates